 Cannelés Moulds

-The traditional French way to make cannelés is with copper moulds.
-French pastry chefs stipulate greasing them with beeswax although it's easier to spray them with culinary non-stick oil.
-Alas, authentic copper moulds are very expensive and so I adapted the recipe to bake them in silicone cannelé moulds.
+The traditional French canelé recipe is made with copper moulds.
+French pastry chefs stipulate greasing them with beeswax - although many folk say it's easier to spray them with culinary non-stick oil.

 Since my recipe book was published, I am also happy to have found non-stick metallic cannelés moulds, which some of you may have seen on my Instagram and Facebook pages.
 As they are slightly bigger than the silicone moulds, baking time needs to be increased to about an hour and a quarter.

-Cannelés are best served at room temperature and enjoyed mainly at teatime with tea, coffee or hot chocolate.
-For tea amateurs, in my book I suggest serving with either a Ceylon or Keemun tea to accompany the caramelised flavours of the vanilla and rum.
+Canelés are best served at room temperature and enjoyed mainly at teatime with tea, coffee or French hot chocolate.
+For tea amateurs, in my book, I suggest serving with either a Ceylon or Keemun tea to accompany the caramelised flavours of the vanilla and rum.

 They also make a great teatime treat during the festive season.
 Sometimes we even like them for breakfast or at brunch.
 Although there's rum in them, the oven temperature is so hot that the alcohol disappears but leaves a beautiful flavour.